-Looking for the best beaches in Split to visit while you’re in town?
-I’m a Split beach lover myself – and living here for over a year, I’ve been to them all many times.
-Here are the ones to visit on your upcoming Croatia travels, plus one you can skip.
+Looking for the best beaches in Split, Croatia to visit while you’re in town?
+I’m a Split beach lover myself – and living here for nearly two years, I’ve been to them all many times.
+Here are the best beaches Split has to offer for your upcoming Croatia travels, plus one you can skip.

 This post may contain affiliate links.
 By booking through these links I may make a small commission (which I am very grateful for!) at no additional cost to you.